Bramntio Ramadhan

-Bramntio Ramadhan Heriansyah (born 17 November 2001) is an Indonesian professional footballer who plays as a forward for Liga 2 club Deltras, on loan from Arema.
+Bramntio Ramadhan Heriansyah (born 17 November 2001) is an Indonesian professional footballer who plays as a forward.

 Club career

 Arema

 He was signed for Arema to play in Liga 1 in the 2021 season.
 Bramntio made his first-team debut on 3 October 2021 as a substitute in a match against Persela Lamongan at the Gelora Bung Karno Madya Stadium, Jakarta.
 He scored his first goal on 7 June 2022 in friendly match against RANS Nusantara at Kanjuruhan Stadium.

 Deltras (loan)

 On 2 August 2022, Bramntio joined Liga 2 club Deltras on loan.